hiclouds3/hiclouds3-sdk-examples/README.md

-# hicloud S3 SDK & Sample Codes
+# hicloud S3 Sample Codes

 This repository intends to demonstrate how to perform several S3-compatible operations on **[hicloud S3](http://hicloud.hinet.net/hicloud_s3_about.html)** using AWS SDKs for various languages.